mbwatson/dockerized-django-postgres-nginx/README.md

 ### Production

 The production situation is a little more involved but still quite simple.
-We start two (soon to be three) services: a server and our web application.
-Sping these containers up with `docker-compose -f docker-compose-prod.yml up`.
+We start three services: our application, its database, and a webserver.
+Spin these containers up with `docker-compose -f docker-compose.prod.yml up`, which constructs the services according to the `docker-compose.prod.yml` file show here.

 ```
-# ./docker-compose-prod.yml
+# ./docker-compose.prod.yml

 version: '3'